-The offers on this page are from advertisers who pay us.
+Some advertisements and offers on this page are from advertisers who pay us.
 That may influence which products we write about, but it does not affect what we write about them.
 Here's an explanation of how we make money and our Advertiser Disclosure.

-Mortgage rates are still increasing — is this a good time to buy a house?
+2025 housing market: Is it a good time to buy a house?

 In this article:

-Understanding the current housing market
+Understanding the 2025 housing market

-Mortgage rates
+4. Mortgage rates

 Take action: Use a mortgage calculator to determine the monthly payment you can afford.
 You can then find the home price, down payment, credit score, type of home loan, and mortgage interest rate to get you to your home-buying goal.